coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

  **Leaking input data**

   Is your input data sensitive?
   - Prevent [leaking input data](/goto/leakinput/).
-Especially if the model is run by a supplier, proper care needs to be taken that this data is transferred or stored in a protected way and as little as possible.
-Study the security level that the supplier provides and the options you have to for example disable logging or monitoring at the supplier side.
-Note, that if you use RAG, that the  data you retrieve and insert into the prompt is also input data.
-This typically contains company secrets or personal data.
+Especially if the model is run by a supplier, proper care needs to be taken to ensure that this data is minimized and transferred or stored securely.
+Review the security measures provided by the supplier, including any options to disable logging or monitoring on their end.
+If you're using a RAG system, remember that the data you retrieve and inject into the prompt also counts as input data.
+This often includes sensitive company information or personal data.

  **Misc.**

   Is your model a Large Language Model?
-  - Prevent [insecure output handling](/goto/insecureoutput/), for example when you display the output of the model on a website and the output contains malicious Javascript.
+  - Prevent [insecure output handling](/goto/insecureoutput/), for example, when you display the output of the model on a website and the output contains malicious Javascript.

   Make sure to prevent [model inavailability by malicious users](/denialmodelservice/) (e.g. large inputs, many requests).
-If your model is run by a supplier, then certain countermeasures may already be in place.
+If your model is run by a supplier, then certain countermeasures may already be in place to address this.

   Since AI systems are software systems, they require appropriate conventional application security and operational security, apart from the AI-specific threats and controls mentioned in this section.